-Rose-hued cities, time-worn desert forts and holy rivers – discover North India on this 22-day tour.
+Rose-hued cities, time-worn desert forts, and holy rivers – discover North India on this 22-day tour.
 From ancient ruins that punctuate peaceful countryside and everyday city life that swirls with colour and noise, India’s energy will leave you giddy with excitement and sporting a smile that’s wider than the Ganges.
-Deeply spiritual yet never dull or sombre – the sites of North India are as alive as a crowded laneway, as vast as the Thar Desert sands, as humbling as a Varanasi dawn and as intricate as the Amber Fort.
+Deeply spiritual yet never dull or somber – the sites of North India are as alive as a crowded laneway, as vast as the Thar Desert sands, as humbling as a Varanasi dawn and as intricate as the Amber Fort.
 Give your senses a well-earned kick and delve into a North Indian adventure that ticks all the boxes.

 Breakfast Included: 3 Lunches Included: 2 Dinner Included: 4

 Namaste!
 Welcome to Delhi.
-India's capital is an exciting city with abundant historical sites, museums and bazaars.
+India's capital is an exciting city with abundant historical sites, museums, and bazaars.
 Your adventure begins with a welcome meeting at 6 pm.
 Please look for a note in the hotel lobby or ask reception where it will take place, and make sure you’ve got your insurance info and next of kin details to pass on to your leader.
 If you arrive with time to spare, rejoice!
-There’s so much to do in Delhi and we won’t have time to cover it all in this trip.
+There’s so much to do in Delhi and we won’t have time to cover it all on this trip.
 Perhaps visit the palatial Humayun's Tomb, the towering and intricately carved 12th-century Qutub Minar or the historic Red Fort.

 Ah, Delhi in the morning.
 It’s chaotic, sure, but the energy is invigorating.
 Set off on the city’s modern metro system to explore the sights and sounds of Old Delhi on a guided walking tour.
 They really don’t make traffic jams like this anywhere else, and you’ll see what it’s like as you inch your way through the streets around Chandni Chowk marketplace in a traditional cycle rickshaw.
-Visit Jama Masjid, Delhi's oldest and India’s largest mosque, and then stop by the Sheeshganj Gurudwara (Sikh Temple) to learn about the Sikh beliefs and practises.
+Visit Jama Masjid, Delhi's oldest and India’s largest mosque, and then stop by the Sheeshganj Gurudwara (Sikh Temple) to learn about the Sikh beliefs and practices.
 Tonight, transfer to the train station and mentally prepare yourself for the 19-hour, overnight journey ahead.
 Local vendors will board with various goods along the way, but it’s a good idea to bring some of your own food for the journey too.
 Riding the rails in India is an experience you’ll never forget.

 You’re scheduled to arrive in Jaisalmer at around midday, depending on any delays.
 Dump your luggage at the hotel and pack a small overnight bag – it’s safari time.
 Head into the dunes of the Thar Desert in a jeep.
 Meet your guides and your ride for the rest of the journey – a camel.
 Set off on a three-hour ride to your basic campsite, where your guides will get a fire going to cook a traditional Rajasthani dinner while you relax and watch the sunset.
 You’ll be able to buy bottled water and soft drinks tonight, but there are no facilities like running water.
 Because of this, we recommend you bring hand sanitiser and other toiletries.
 Toilets are a simple long-drop style.
 Stretch out under a star-studded sky and spot constellations as you drift to sleep.